Last Updated on August 1, 2023 by Jeremy

 While walking down Grandview Avenue, you'll have the option to walk out onto some lookout platforms for even better views, and after taking in the skyline for your liking it is time to continue walking to near the end of Grandview Avenue to ride the Monongahela Incline down the mountain.

 Optional Detour: Shiloh Street and a few cross-streets nearby have more affordable bars and restaurants than the higher-end spots near the Duquesne Incline.
-If they're open, a cocktail at The Summit is always a good call and both Shiloh Grill and Coughlin's Law (off of Virginia Avenue a few blocks down) have good gastropub menus.
+If they're open, a cocktail at The Summit is always a good call and Coughlin's Law (off of Virginia Avenue a few blocks down) have good gastropub menus.
 If you are in the mood for a quick snack, Grandview Bakery is always worth a stop for their amazing lemon bars.
 This detour can last as long as you want pending where you go.

 When you're ready, board the Monongahela Incline to take a ride down to Station Square.
 This incline was built in 1870 and is considered to be the oldest operating funicular in the United States.
 Today it is often used by those who live in Mount Washington and commute to downtown and has a fair bit less tourist traffic than the Duquesne Incline down the road.